eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_service/ros2_discovery_service.rst

 .. image:: ds_explanation.png
     :align: center

-These **Discovery Servers** could be independent, duplicated or connected with each other in order to create redundancy over the network and avoid having a *Single-Point-Of-Failure*.
+These **Discovery Servers** can be independent, duplicated or connected with each other in order to create redundancy over the network and avoid having a *Single-Point-Of-Failure*.

-In order to use this functionality, this **Fast-DDS Discovery Service** could be set by parameters using the :ref:`XML configuration for Participants <DS_setup_concepts>`.
+In order to use this functionality, **Fast-DDS Discovery Service** can be set by parameters using the :ref:`XML configuration for Participants <DS_setup_concepts>`.

-However, Fast-DDS library provide an easier way to set a **Discovery Service** communication using the ``fastdds`` :ref:`tool <ffastddscli_cli>` and an :ref:`environment variable <env_vars>`.
+However, Fast DDS library provides an easier way to set a **Discovery Service** communication using the ``fastdds`` :ref:`CLI tool <ffastddscli_cli>` and an :ref:`environment variable <env_vars>`.

 For a complete information about the actual implementation, testing and performance,